 \section{Formulation}

-In section we formally define the multi-task learning problem and the algorithms we analyze in Section \ref{sec:results}.
-We are motivated by classification problems in which the input data for all tasks share a common, small set of features that determine their label, but the mapping from these features to labels differs across tasks.
-Ultimately, the multi-task learner aims to leverage the large set of available pre-training tasks to learn a representation that recovers the small set of label-relevant features to allow for strong performance on downstream tasks.
+In this section, we formally define the multi-task learning problem and the algorithms analyzed in Section \ref{sec:results}.
+Our motivation is drawn from classification problems where the input data for all tasks share a common representation, i.e. a small set of features that determine their labels.
+However, the mapping from these features to labels varies across tasks.
+Ultimately, the goal of the multi-task learner is to leverage the large set of pretraining tasks to learn a representation that captures the small set of label-relevant features, thereby enabling strong performance on downstream tasks.